MichaelSchneeberger/do-notation/README.md

 ## References

-Here are some other Python libraries that implement the do-notation:
+Here are some other Python libraries that implement the do-notation using a generator function:

 * [https://github.com/jasondelaat/pymonad](https://github.com/jasondelaat/pymonad)
 * [https://github.com/dry-python/returns](https://github.com/dry-python/returns)